 - Type “ipconfig” and then hit the Spacebar on your keyboard.
 Then type in the address you’d like to ping and then hit the Enter key on your keyboard.
 After waiting, you will get the network result.
 The “Default Gateway” in the result is the IP address of your router.

 Cet your PSU ready.
 The miner comes with no integrated power supply, so you need to get your own power supply for the miner.

 Because there are 17 6PIN ports on the miner, and all 6PINs are needed, your power supply should have at least 17 6PIN connectors.
 Or you could:

 - Use more than one PSUs to connect to one miner.
-But DON’T connect 1 PSU to more than 1 miner or more than one hash board.
+But DON’T connect 1 PSU to more than one miner or more than one hash board.

-- Use 1 x 6PIN to 2 x 6PIN splitter cable to match a total of 17 6PIN connectors, which should be easy to get in the local market.
+- Use 1 x 6PIN to 2 x 6PIN splitter cable to match a total of 17 6PIN connectors, which should be easy to get locally.